Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_automatic_instance_repair"></a> [automatic\_instance\_repair](#input\_automatic\_instance\_repair)

+Description: Description: Enabling automatic instance repair allows VMSS to automatically detect and recover unhealthy VM instances at runtime, ensuring high application availability

+> Note: To enable the `automatic_instance_repair`, the Orchestrated Virtual Machine Scale Set must have a valid `health_probe_id` or an [Application Health Extension](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-health-extension).
+Defaulted to true as per this reliability recommendation: [Enable automatic repair policy](https://learn.microsoft.com/en-us/azure/reliability/reliability-virtual-machine-scale-sets?tabs=graph-4%2Cgraph-1%2Cgraph-2%2Cgraph-3%2Cgraph-5%2Cgraph-6%2Cportal#-enable-automatic-repair-policy)

-Description: - `enabled` - (Required) Should the automatic instance repair be enabled on this Orchestrated Virtual Machine Scale Set?
+ - `enabled` - (Required) Should the automatic instance repair be enabled on this Orchestrated Virtual Machine Scale Set?
 Possible values are `true` and `false`.
  - `grace_period` - (Optional) Amount of time for which automatic repairs will be delayed.
 The grace period starts right after the VM is found unhealthy.
 Possible values are between `30` and `90` minutes.
 The time duration should be specified in `ISO 8601` format (e.g. `PT30M` to `PT90M`).
 Defaults to `PT30M`.

 Type: